flams/CouchDB-emily-tools/README.md

 ### Watching for document removed

-When a document is removed in CouchDB, couchDBView will publish an "deleted" event
+When a document is removed in CouchDB, couchDBView will publish a "deleted" event

 ```js
 couchDBView.watch("deleted", function onDocumentDeleted(index) {